OfficeDev/office-js-docs-pr/docs/excel/custom-functions-json-autogeneration.md

     },
    ```

+## Run the tool

+You don't have to do anything to run the tool.
+When webpack runs, it creates the functions.json file and puts it in memory in development mode, or in the /dist folder in production mode.

 ## Basics of JSDoc tags

 Add the `@customfunction` tag in the code comments for a JavaScript or TypeScript function to mark it as a custom function.